 Street food is very popular in Salvador and coming from the African roots, trying an acarajé (shown below) is something everyone should do once.
 Personally, we can’t say we enjoyed it (we tried 2 from various places) but it was an interesting look into the African influence of food.

 It is made from shelled fradinho beans (similar to black-eyed peas), which are mashed together with ground shrimp and spices, formed into a ball, then deep-fried in dendê oil.
-It is served crispy, split in half and then stuffed with vatapá (a spicy shrimp puree made with palm oil and nuts) shrimps, salad, and hot chili peppers.
+It is served crispy, split in half and then stuffed with vatapá (a spicy shrimp puree made with palm oil and nuts) shrimps, salad, and hot chilli peppers.
 This was so popular in Salvador, there were lines 20-30 people deep at some stalls on Saturday night.

 Coconuts are also drunk often in Brazil, a whole coconut can be as cheap as $1.
 Perfect for a Sunday morning!

 Unfortunately, we were only in the old town for a one night but it’s necessary to mention Bar Zulu.
 This place is budget friendly but produced food deserving of a much higher price tag.
-Their classic dish of Moqueca (like a curry stew) was one of the best we’ve had and a twist on the vegetable salad was also a favorite.
+Their classic dish of Moqueca (like a curry stew) was one of the best we’ve had and a twist on the vegetable salad was also a favourite.

 Pelourinho (the historical old town) is small and during the summer months it is extremely hot, therefore generally, tourists will head for some of the coastal neighbourhoods.
 We visited in March and temperatures were high so we spent half our time in one of the most popular beach neighbourhoods, Barra, just 20 minutes south of Pelourinho.
 Barra is located at the tip of the peninsula, with sea views for days.